kevincovey/Sagitta_Checks/README.md

 - properties of known YSOs, at their actual distances, are in the right ballpark:
-    - [Extinctions are reasonable](https://github.com/kevincovey/Sagitta_Checks/blob/main/plots/compareAv.png), though fairly uniform + underestimated in the mean (sinceonly considering foreground component)
+    - [Extinctions are reasonable](https://github.com/kevincovey/Sagitta_Checks/blob/main/plots/compareAv.png), though fairly uniform + underestimated in the mean (since only considering foreground component)

 ### Sagitta Inputs+outputs for catalogs with distance shifted copies: ###